MR-Gullo/latex-beamer/src/phys12/slides/builderrors.md

 2. **Standardize screenshot naming** (convert to phys12-* format)
 3. **Address character encoding issues** (40+ � character errors)

-This report shows measurable improvement with 3 additional files now building successfully, indicating progress in resolving build issues.
+This report shows **dramatic improvement** with **90.3% PDF success rate** (28/31 files) - up from 39%.
+The focus has shifted from widespread build failures to fixing 3 remaining fatal errors and optimizing content completeness.